-- Residential properties exhibit significant signs of neglect, including boarded-up windows or shutters placed on windows. - Cracked sidewalks and driveways are prevalent. - The presence of littering is dominant. - Poorly maintained landscaping.
+- Residential properties exhibit significant signs of neglect, including boarded-up windows or shutters placed on windows. - Cracked sidewalks and driveways are prevalent. - The presence of littering is dominant. - Poorly maintained landscaping properties need driveways, and there has been a continuously deteriorated path created by cars.